itdxer/neupy/_sources/2016/12/17/hyperparameter_optimization_for_neural_networks.txt

 Source Code
 -----------

-All source code is available on GitHub in the iPython notebook.
+All source code is available on GitHub in the `iPython notebook <https://github.com/itdxer/neupy/blob/master/notebooks/Hyperparameter%20optimization%20for%20Neural%20Networks.ipynb>`_.
 It includes all visualizations and hyperparameter selection algorithms.

 References
 ----------